lmcai/ZOO_BOT_Comparative_genomics/Lab1_Building_phylogeny/Homework_due0910/README.md

 # Lab 1 homework: evolution of phytochrome in angiosperms

+## What to include for the submission?
+1. The resulting phylogeny
+2. The IQ-TREE log file.
+3. A word/text file to answer the following questions.

+Zip the above documents into a single file, submit through the Canvas assignment page.

-Use the following alignment `.fas` to build a phylogeny using IQ-TREE.
-Submit the phylogeny and log file.
-Answer the following questions.
+Build a phylogeny based on the alignment `phyA_phyC.fas` using IQ-TREE.
+Answer the following questions:

 1. View the alignment in AliView, how many sequences are there and what is the length of the alignment (1 pt)?